What Is A One-Page Website?

 Source: Braking Badly:

-There is undoubtedly a role for single page websites as landing pages and for promotions, special projects, web toys, stand-alone games etc. However, given the number of potential disadvantages they exhibit they may not to be a sustainable alternative for many multi-page websites.
+There is undoubtedly a role for a one-page website as landing pages and for promotions, special projects, web toys, stand-alone games etc. However, given the number of potential disadvantages they exhibit they may not to be a sustainable alternative for many multi-page websites.
 We should though look to validate these risks with data as many innovations are at first dismissed because they don’t conform to existing best practice, rather than because we have data to support the status quo.

-May be in time the major limitations can be resolved or mitigated, but at present they create significant challenges for multi-page websites.
+May be in time some of the major limitations of one-page websites can be resolved or mitigated, but at present they create significant challenges for multi-page websites.
 Users are not going to thank you if they can’t find the content they are looking for and are most likely to disappear off to a competitor website.

 Thank you for reading my post.
 If you found it useful please share using the social media logos below.